Project-Pisces/TF_Inference/README.md

 ## How to run inference

+The Jetsonboard TX2 is configured to run all needed commands on boot up so no need to run them manually; however, in order to accomplish this the `.profile` and `/etc/sudoers` files were altered.
+There is a backup of sudoers at `/root/sudoers.bak`.

+### Running inference manually

+You would want to do this if you're working on the model on your local computer or an AWS instance.
+Just create the model and feed the `run_inference.py` script your frozen graph in the form of a **.pb** file and your labels in a **.txt** file.

 In order to execute the program ensure you have these Python packages installed and have sourced your virtual environment if you're using one

 ~~~bash